Taxation of Trusts and their Beneficiaries

 Example: How to Calculate the Taxable Portion of Distributions to Beneficiaries

 Naturally, the taxation of complex trusts is more complex.
-The distributions are divided into what are called first-tier distributions and second-tier distributions.
+Distributions are divided into what are called first-tier distributions and second-tier distributions.
 First-tier distributions are required distributions from trust income, which is stipulated in the trust document; the remaining distributions are second-tier distributions.
 If all distributions are within either the first- or second-tier, then the taxation of beneficiaries is calculated as it is for simple trusts.
 However, if there is more than one level of distributions, then the taxability of beneficiary income depends on the following rules:

 First-Tier Beneficiary